-The citrus sinesis, also known as the Navel Orange, is one of the most popular, unique and versatile of the orange tree varietals.
+The Navel Orange is one of the most popular, unique and versatile of the oranges.
 The navel orange can be cut open and eaten right off the peel, squeezed and drunk as a juice, a favorite addition to fruit salads, or even turned into preserves or jams, such as the ever popular orange marmalade.
-Orange oil from naval oranges is a byproduct of the orange peel which is used to flavor food and drink as well as for fragrance in perfumes and aromatherapy.
+Orange oil from navel oranges is a byproduct of the orange peel which is used to flavor food and drink as well as for fragrance in perfumes and aromatherapy.
 Gardeners often use orange peels as a slug repellent.
 Orange blossoms can be dried and then used to make a delicious, aromatic tea.

 Fresh navel oranges are available from winter through late spring, depending on your region of the country.
 When you go to the market, the kind of navel orange you should look for is one that feels heavy for its size and has no soft spots, outward pitting or mold.

 Navel oranges are seedless, and the flesh inside is naturally very sweet and juicy.
 From the outside, the blossom end looks like a human navel.
 When a naval orange is peeled, there is a partially formed, undeveloped conjoined “twin” fruit on the blossom end on the inside.